-Comparing Gartner research to the alternatives, such as other IT analyst firms, must also be addressed.
+Comparing Gartner’s research to the alternatives, such as other IT analyst firms, must also be addressed.
 For instance, even though Gartner is much larger and more prominent than Forrester, there are some things that Forrester does better.
-If the focus is a content management and collaboration software (and more), The Real Story has far less financial bias than Gartner because they do not take money from vendors.
-Depending upon the specific category of software, there may be a smaller IT analyst firm that covers it better.
-As usual, the best approach is not to commit everyone to one IT analyst firm, but to use different ones for different purposes.
+If the focus is content management and collaboration software (and more), The Real Story has far less financial bias than Gartner because they do not take money from vendors.
+Depending on the specific software category, a smaller IT analyst firm may cover it better.
+As usual, the best approach is not to commit everyone to one IT analyst firm but to use different ones for different purposes.
 One strategy might be to purchase multiple-seat Gartner subscriptions but only use Gartner analysts for the software categories.
-This is where Gartner is the preferred source, and to augment Gartner with other IT analyst firms for specific software categories where these firms have better offerings.
-Unlike Gartner, many IT analyst firms allow their customers to buy a single article, making for a very cost-effective approach and allowing the company to compare and contrast different reports.
+Gartner is the preferred source, and to augment Gartner with other IT analyst firms for specific software categories where these firms have better offerings.
+Unlike Gartner, many IT analyst firms allow their customers to buy a single article, making for a cost-effective approach and allowing the company to compare and contrast different reports.

 Academic Research (for Some IT Topics)

-Aside from the orientation of the writing, the depth of analysis is another reason to expand outside of IT analysts and general IT publications.
+Aside from the writing orientation, the depth of analysis is another reason to expand outside IT analysts and general IT publications.
 Academics are trained to research the nature of cause and effect thoroughly.
-Individuals with PhDs perform all academic research, so there are more highly-trained researchers in academia than exist in IT analyst firms (although some of those that work in IT analyst firms do have PhDs).
-Academic researchers perform literature reviews and make sure that their research conclusions are consistent, or that any discrepancies can be explained within the context of other research in the same area.
+Individuals with PhDs perform all academic research, so more highly-trained researchers in academia than exist in IT analyst firms (although some of those who work in IT analyst firms do have PhDs).
+Academic researchers perform literature reviews and ensure that their research conclusions are consistent or that any discrepancies can be explained within the context of other research in the same area.
 Academic research is, of course, less up-to-date than IT analyst research, so one cannot expect the latest happenings in IT from academia.
-All this to say that IT analysts should only be seen as one potential information source for a company that wishes to inform its decision-making.
+All this to say, IT analysts should only be seen as one potential information source for a company that wishes to inform its decision-making.

 The Overall Expense Level of IT Analysts

-The final point is that IT analyst research is the most expensive of the various written sources of information available to a company.
-The money spent on a certain level of IT analyst research can purchase an enormous amount of information from other sources.
-Of course, this scenario changes a bit, depending upon the party using the information.
-Vendors wanting to improve their ranking with Gartner will need to spend money on Gartner’s technology advisory services, and then make the adjustments recommended by Gartner.
-But buyers and investors should first determine how much time and money is to be allocated to software research.
-IT analysts should be allocated some percentage of that total, and within that category, Gartner would be a certain percentage.
+The final point is that IT analyst research is the most expensive of the various written information sources available to a company.
+The money spent on a certain level of IT analyst research can purchase enormous amounts of information from other sources.
+Of course, this scenario changes a bit depending on the party using the information.
+Vendors wanting to improve their ranking with Gartner will need to spend money on Gartner’s technology advisory services and make the adjustments Gartner recommends.
+But buyers and investors should first determine how much time and money will be allocated to software research.
+IT analysts should be allocated some percentage of that total, and Gartner would be a certain percentage within that category.